groopic/ingrain-sample-android/README.md

 * Head over to your player’s Activity class & include the following methods for using the SDK.

-1. Include **IngrainAdView** on top of the surfaceView (or anyother view that is being used rendering video) in your layout's xml file
+1. Include **IngrainAdView** on top of the surfaceView (or any other view that is being used for rendering video) in your layout's xml file

 	```
 	<io.ingrain.sdk.IngrainAdView